amnsbr/cubnm/README.rst

 Several commonly used models (e.g., reduced Wong-Wang, Jansen-Rit, Kuramoto, Wilson-Cowan) are implemented, and new models can be added via YAML definition files.
-A guide is included on the structure of model definition YAML fiels to help users implement their own models.
+A guide is included on the structure of model definition YAML files to help researchers implement custom models.

 The simulated activity of model neurons is fed into the Balloon-Windkessel model to calculate simulated BOLD signal.
 Functional connectivity (FC) and  functional